Data Delivery Methods

 UDF delivers data through two models, the pull and push models.

-The Push Model ensures that data updates are available in real-time, with minimal delay, making it ideal for applications that need constant and immediate access to the latest information.
-It is particularly useful for time-sensitive applications where immediate data updates are crucial, such as trading platforms or live dashboards.
+The Pull Model ensures that data updates are available in real-time, with minimal delay since users fetch and verify upates themselves, making it particularly useful for time-sensitive applications where immediate data updates are crucial, such as trading platforms or live dashboards.

-The Pull Model, however, may introduce some latency since data is only fetched when needed, depending on transaction confirmation times and network conditions.
+In contrast, the Push Model, may introduce some latency since data is fetched periodically as it requires state maintanance on-chain, an expensive process.
 While it is generally fast, it is better suited for applications where real-time updates are not as critical.